magomimmo/modern-cljs/doc/tutorial-02.md

          '[pandeiro.boot-http :refer [serve]]) ;; make serve task visible
 ```

-As you see, we only added the latest available release of `boot-http`
+As you see, we added the latest available release of `boot-http` to
-to the project dependencies and made the `serve` task visible to the
+the project dependencies and made the `serve` task visible to the
 `boot` command by referring it in the `require` form.

 Note that we're still implicetely exploit few `boot` defaults: